 A spark plug plays an integral role in an engine in that without a spark, fuel will not ignite in the combustion chamber.
 Spark plugs are created to receive an electrical signal from the ignition coil and transmit it at a set time to make a spark that ignites the mixture of air and fuel within the combustion chamber.

-Vibrations and uneven idling are a major tell-tale sign of faulty spark plugs.
+Vibrations and uneven idling are major tell-tale signs of faulty spark plugs.
 Damaged spark plugs can lead to the engine becoming rougher and producing vibrations when you leave it at idle speeds.

 Ruined spark plugs can result in starting problems.
-Damaged plugs do not produce enough sparks, which is required for starting the engine.
-Have the car checked by a mechanic of replacing the plugs if you need to.
+Damaged plugs do not produce enough sparks, which are required for starting the engine.
+Have the car checked by a mechanic for replacing the plugs if you need to?